Not to deny, but swimming pools are a great addition to the backyard of any property.

 1. Test Strips

 If you own a pool, then the first thing you need to do is stock up on some test strips.
-It is important to test the pool water once a week because that will let you keep track of the pool water quality.
+Testing the pool water once a week is important because that will let you keep track of the pool water quality.

 When buying test strips, make sure you get a chlorine test kit.
 Chlorine test strips will help you maintain the chlorine level of the water.